24-Hour Emergency Asbestos Removal —Call 07345 062075

 When Encapsulation Is Not Appropriate

 Encapsulation is not suitable for materials that are already friable or deteriorating.
-Applying a sealant to a material that is already releasing fibres does not address the immediate risk — and the process of applying the encapsulant can itself disturb the material and release fibres.
+Applying a sealant to a material that is already releasing fibres does not address the immediate risk — and the process of applying the encapsulant can itself disturb the material.
 Deteriorating asbestos requires removal, not encapsulation.
-The same applies to high-risk materials such as pipe lagging, asbestos insulation board, and sprayed coatings — these should be removed by a licensed contractor, not encapsulated.
+The same applies to high-risk materials such as pipe lagging, asbestos insulation board, and sprayed coatings — these should be removed by a licensed contractor.
+See our I Found Asbestos guide for immediate steps when you discover damaged ACMs.

 The Asbestos Register

-Whether you choose encapsulation or removal, you should maintain an asbestos register for your property.
+Whether you choose encapsulation or removal, you must maintain an asbestos register for your property.
 This is a record of all known or suspected ACMs — their location, condition, and the action taken.
-For commercial properties and HMOs, an asbestos register is a legal requirement under the Control of Asbestos Regulations 2012.
+For commercial properties and HMOs, an asbestos register is a legal requirement under CAR 2012.
 For residential properties, it is best practice.
 If you choose encapsulation, the register is particularly important because it records the location of the encapsulated material and the date of the last inspection.
+Our management survey service includes a full asbestos register as standard.

 Our Approach: Honest Advice, Not the Easiest Sale